Instant Pot Coconut Rice

 Another note — I add a little sweetener to my coconut rice, just to give it a little hint of sweet.
 But, this is totally optional.

 This coconut rice goes well with any kind of Indian/Thai curry dishes, Asian stir fries, and Hawaiian/Polynesian recipes.
-That first photo up there shows it with a Thai Fish Curry recipe that will be posted shortly!
+That first photo up there shows it with a Quick Thai Fish Curry!

 What to Serve with Coconut Rice

-These recipes would be great with this coconut rice!
+These recipes would also be great with this coconut rice!

 Mango Chicken Curry — An oldie from Perry’s Plate (and in desperate need of an update!), but still such a great recipe.
 Mango + coconut is a stellar combo.